avtpas/vscode-extension-magicrequire/README.md

 ### with alias
 `import MyModule from '~/client/MyModule'`

-## generate settings with .vscode/settings to config the alias and other configs
+generate settings with magicrequire.json or .vscode/settings to config the alias and other configs

 **Enjoy!**

+**or help me improve it**